chrispaynter/firebase-auth-dotnet/README.md

 ~~~~

 ## Endpoints
-The SDK is currently being implemented on an endpoint by endpoint basis.
-The following Firebase Auth endpoints have been implemented thus far.
+The SDK is currently being implemented on an endpoint by endpoint basis, with the following Firebase Auth endpoints having been implemented thus far.

+The example code follows on from the instantiation of the `FirebaseAuthService` that we saw in the Getting Started section.

 ### [Sign up with email / password](https://firebase.google.com/docs/reference/rest/auth/#section-create-email-password)